DataDog/datadog-agent/docs/cloud-workload-security/agent_expressions.md

 The *file.rights* attribute can now be used in addition to *file.mode*. *file.mode* can hold values set by the kernel, while the *file.rights* only holds the values set by the user.
 These rights may be more familiar because they are in the `chmod` commands.

 ## Event types
+Event Types correspond to types of activity seen by the system.
+The currently supported set of event types are:
 ### Common to all event types

 | Property | Type | Definition |